lunardao/dao/README.md

 * Old members are inaffected by the new members, no dilution, no more funds in the existing subDAOs.
 * Each member can be part of multiple sub-DAOs.
 * Decisions regarding the general governance is voted in all the sub-DAOs together and counted as one vote event.
-* Core-team additional funding: All sub-DAOs are treated as one DAO.
-They vote together on the proposed size of funding.
-Vote power is calculated from the proposed asset weight per member.
-If agreed, the payment is sent proportionally to the token weights of the subDAOs and its members.
+* Core-team additional funding: Possible options to make one all-DAO proposal or divide them per sub-DAOs and their ETH weights.

 ## Investments